-- I believe that having a good mind-set towards my lessons is key because this will allow me to be open to learn more. - I make and use my study cards to help prepare for my tests and create a revision schedule that helps me stay on track with my revision. - I attend homework club and my teachers help by having revision lessons.
+I believe that having a good mind-set I listen in lessons, revise a lot and work towards my lessons is key because this will hard.
+I ensure that I am clear on what I am allow me to be open to learn more. meant to be revising, then I do it.
+I make and use my study cards to help prepare for my tests and create a revision schedule that helps me stay on track with my revision.
+I remain motivated.
+I do this by looking at my previous good grades and motivate myself with this.
+I attend homework club and my teachers I exploit my natural talent by using it to help by having revision lessons. make revising fun.